North-Sea-Transition-Authority/pipeline-works-authorisations/README.md

 This rule MUST be placed before the Fox proxypass `ProxyPass /engedudev1/ ajp://localhost:8041/engedudev1/`  because the Fox route has a higher scope which would capture your local route request.

 Run `puppet agent -t` on  edu-dev-app3 to apply your change.
-You can then access your local instance at `http://edu-app3.decc.local/engedudev1/CONTEXT_SUFFIX/test`
+You can then access your local instance at `http://edu-app3.decc.local/engedudev1/CONTEXT_SUFFIX/session-info`

 #### Run the app
 IntelliJ should auto detect the Spring application and create a run configuration.
-Run the project and navigate to `localhost:8081/engedudev1/CONTEXT_SUFFIX/test` or `edu-dev-app6.decc.local/engedudev1/CONTEXT_SUFFIX/` if you have set up the proxy
+Run the project and navigate to `localhost:8081/engedudev1/CONTEXT_SUFFIX/session-info` or `edu-dev-app6.decc.local/engedudev1/CONTEXT_SUFFIX/session-info` if you have set up the proxy
+There are some debug endpoints to test your session integration:

+* `/session-info` - Shows the current session authentication status, and user account info.
+* `/requires-auth` - Same as `session-info` but requires authentication.
+Use this to test the Fox login/callback redirection process.